Davisville Village Real Estate

 email Adam

 When you are thinking of Selling or Buying in Toronto, Adam Saunders can help.
 Give Adam a call at 416-575-6900 in order to obtain confidential consultation.
-Adam will work in partnership with you to ensure you get the best support possible, whether buying, selling or leasing property.
+Adam will work in partnership with you to ensure you get the best support possible, whether buying, selling or leasing, or looking for an investment property.
 Sellers may contact Adam for a confidential Valuation of their property.
 Adam's knowledge of Toronto and the numerous communities within our vibrant city is extensive, having lived and worked in the city all of his life.

 His role in the process of selling or buying is to ensure the transactions are as smooth and as stress free as possible.
 Adam will provide capable guidance and insight to your benefit.
 Adam can recommend lawyers, home inspectors, mortgage brokers, insurance brokers, movers, home staging and more, as your needs dictate.
 Adam takes your satisfaction personally and looks forward to being of service to you.
 He will thank you for that opportunity.